google/iosched/README.md

 <a href="../../raw/master/binaries/iosched-lpreview.apk"><b>Download the I/O app APK for Android L Preview</b></a>

-To run this APK, you will need a device/emulator set up with the Android L Preview system image.
+To run this APK, you will need a device set up with the Android L Preview system image.
 For more information, please refer to the [Android L Developer Preview page](http://developer.android.com/preview/index.html).

 <h2>Source</h2>